-In any case, both cannabinoids have been found to have therapeutic potential.
-Cannabigerol and cannabidiol have anti-inflammatory and antibacterial properties that make them effective in treating varying health problems such as chronic pain, skin problems, and even managing anxiety disorders.
-CBD just so happens to have the advantage of a wider product range.
+In either case, it has been of discovery that both cannabinoids have therapeutic potential.
+Anti-inflammatory and antibacterial properties of cannabigerol and cannabidiol make them efficient in treating various health issues, such as chronic pain, skin problems, and even anxiety disorders.
+CBD, on the other hand, has the benefit of a wider product range.

-CBG, on the other hand, is much more difficult to produce.
-This is mainly because only a very small amount of CBG content is traceable in most cannabis strains.
-Considering this, the price of CBD could be lower than CBG products on the market right now.
-The cannabinoid is most prevalent in young cannabis plants at around 6 to 8 weeks into the flowering cycle, so it must be harvested within this time frame.
+The production of CBG, on the other hand, is much more difficult.
+This is because most cannabis strains carry only a trace amount of CBG contents.
+Because the cannabinoid is most abundant in young cannabis plants about 6 to 8 weeks into the seedling stage, it must be extracted during this period.

 How does CBG Make You Feel?

-Despite the long list of potential benefits of this trending cannabinoid, the general public consensus on all things unknown is to question its side effects on the human body.
-Does cannabigerol also produce the same side effects as smoking a rolled joint of marijuana?
-The quick answer to this is no. The compound is completely non-intoxicating, even as an isolate.
+Despite the long list of potential benefits of this common cannabinoid, the general public’s attitude toward unknown factors is to be skeptical of its effects on the human body.
+Is it true that the CBG benefits have the same side effects as smoking a rolled marijuana joint?
+No, it is a simple response to this question.
+Even as an isolate, the compound is absolutely non-intoxicating.

-Some of these side effects are typical to users taking any cannabinoid, including what CBD feels like.
-The relaxing and calming properties may even help you rest easier and longer.
-If you are worried about drowsiness, CBG, in essence, is not a sleeping aid, so it will not force sleep to unsuspecting users.
+Some of these side effects are common in cannabinoid users, including CBD users.
+The relaxing and therapeutic properties could also help you in sleeping longer and better.
+If you’re worrying about drowsiness, keep in mind that CBG isn’t a sleeping aid so that it won’t force sleep on unwitting users.

 Can you Take CBD and CBG Together?

-CBG, as a precursor to CBD, means that they come from the same enzyme that has been broken down into differing forms.
-This means that, technically, you can always take CBG and CBD together.
-But this isn’t entirely accurate, because as mentioned before, the acidic compound CBGA needs to undergo decarboxylation to make CBD.
+CBG is a precursor to CBD, which means they are both made from the same enzyme but in different forms.
+This means that CBG and CBD will always be taken together.
+However, this isn’t entirely accurate since the acidic compound CBGA must be decarboxylated to produce CBD.

-So the short answer to whether CBD and CBG can be taken together is a resounding yes.
-Both are often profiled in many hemp products that list varying cannabinoids, terpenes, and flavonoids.
-Scientists are also looking into the results of mixing these two compounds.
-This is whether their respective properties increase or merely stabilize when combined.
+So, the short answer to whether CBD and CBG can be paired is a unanimous yes.
+Many hemp products list various cannabinoids, terpenes, and flavonoids, and both are of a common profile.
+Scientists are also studying the effects of mixing these two compounds to see whether their respective properties improve or stabilize.